jonnyhoeven/workshop/README.md

 - It follows `Infrastructure as Code` patterns where we use Git repositories as the source of _truth_ that defines the desired state of our deployments.
 ArgoCD is very declarative and all configuration can be stored inside your Git repository.
-- This workshop won't dive deep into Kubernetes, it will teach you some basics interacting with `Kubernetes` and how to deploy applications using `kubectl` and `ArgoCD`.
+- This workshop won't dive deep into Kubernetes, it will teach you some basics interactions with `Kubernetes` and how to deploy applications using `kubectl` and `ArgoCD`.

-Let's get started:
+Let's get started:s

 ### Clone the workshop repository